Sai-sakunthala/Assignment1/README.md

 and run the script as it is, the script is set with default parameter values that gave best validation accuracy

 ## Other codes
-- **Assignment1.ipynb** is the code using which i have performed adjustable wandb sweeps for Fashion MNIST data
+- **fashion mnist.ipynb** is the code using which i have performed adjustable wandb sweeps for Fashion MNIST data
 - **Mnist.ipynb** is the code where i ran best configurations with MNIST data
 - **test_data_log.ipynb** is the code i used to generate confusion matrix plot